-25 Magical Moments the Media Might Not Show or Tell you From the Anthony Lamar Smith Protest
+25 Magical Moments From The Anthony Lamar Smith Protest

 13. More than 200 students occupied SLU with a list of demands and university to-do’s: a scholarship for Anthony Lamar Smith’s daughter, a public statement from the university and a panel discussion on police brutality.

-14. Organizers of cancelled and disrupted concerts, galas and tastes publicly supported the movement and welcomed protesters into their space.
+14. Organizers of canceled and disrupted concerts, galas and tastes publicly supported the movement and welcomed protesters into their space.

-15. Artists and artivists used drum, dance, signs and song to stand up for justice and protest systematic wrongs.
+15. Artists and artivists used drums, dance, signs and song to stand up for justice and protest systematic wrongs.

 16. People used their bodies to block streets and stores—not to cause a scene but to show people how it feels to be powerless—and those moments my friends were full of empowerment.

-18. Babies were there, kids were there and Nick Cannon too singing alongside and clapping alongside protesters in the Loop.
+18. Babies were there, kids were there and Nick Cannon, too, singing alongside and clapping alongside protesters in the Loop.

 19. Friends.
 There was story sharing and people caring, there was hand holding and hugging, there were thousands of people putting their bodies on the line for humanity.

-20. And when people were maced, tear-gassed and pepper-sprayed...fellow protesters ran to their aide.
+20. And when people were maced, tear-gassed and pepper-sprayed... fellow protesters ran to their aide.

-21. It’s fundraising season but people canceled their campaigns to focus on our community and the ruling of this case.
+21. It’s fundraising season but people canceled their campaigns to focus on our community and the ruling of this case because regardless of how people feel about the ruling...there is a human being with a human story that is no longer with us today.

 22. People not physically present from generations and nations near and far showed their support with virtual love, hashtags, retweets and donations.